sqlxpert/aws-tag-sched-ops/readme.md

    _Security Tip_: Review EC2 and RDS tagging privileges for all entities.

 8. Log out of the AWS Console.
-You can now manage the relevant tags without logging in as a privileged user.
+You can now manage the relevant tags, view logs, and decode errors, without logging in as a privileged user.

 ## Warnings